drakealexander/pyfun/not/README.md

 with doing projects in Python that more closely resemble what you would actually use Python for in most jobs.
-This is why we feel an interactive story adventure, battleship, and other text-based games are a better investment of your time.
+This is why we feel an interactive story adventure, battleship, and other text-based games are a better investment of your time—particularly those that flex your *regular expression*, `format()`, device learning, crunching, and algorithm muscles, which support engineering and *data science* applications as well.

 [Phaser.io]: http://phaser.io
 [Unity]: http://unity3d.com